jwipeout/rose_kata/README.md

 There are 2 files in the __/lib__ directory
 - gilded_rose_refactor_me.rb (the original ruby file that needs to be refactored)
 - gilded_rose.rb (the ruby file that has been refactored)

+### Refactoring

+When viewing the orginal code you can see that there are patterns (code smells) that can be identified.

+- I organized the items into objects.
+This enables a clear and concise understanding of the underlying business logic.
+- Every item class has its own tick method.
+Duck typing can be useful in allowing for flexible and reusable code.
+- I abstracted even simple business logic into modular components.
+This approach enhances flexibility by allowing the internal implementation to evolve without impacting the code that depends on it.
+- I put careful thought into naming classes, methods, and modules, as clear and consistent naming significantly improves code maintainability and readability.
+I strongly believe that meaningful naming has a lasting impact on the quality and longevity of a codebase.

 ## Usage